Illustration of river and land behind colonial Philipse Manor Hall

 Student Field Trips

 Philipse Manor Hall offers field trips for groups of all ages.
-Select an age range below to see program details.
+Select a themed program option below to see age range and program details.
+All programs include museum tour and hands-on activity.

 Field trips are $3/student.
 One chaperone per 10 students gets in free.